munificent/craftinginterpreters/book/scanning.md

 <aside name="errors">

 Having said all that, for *this* interpreter, what we'll build is pretty bare bones.
-I'd love to talk about interactive debuggers, static analyzers and other fun stuff, but there's only so much ink in the pen.
+I'd love to talk about interactive debuggers, static analyzers, and other fun stuff, but there's only so much ink in the pen.

 </aside>